 Once an IRB Member completes his/her review (expedited/exempt) or after a full board meeting, the IRB Office will generate a letter to the PI dependent on the decision of the IRB, using the electronic IRB submission and reporting system.
 The selected letter depends on the decision of the IRB.
-Once the letter is generated, the IRB Office may notify the assigned Expedited reviewer (through committee messages in the electronic IRB submission and reporting system) if the letter needs to be reviewed for any clarification or feedback (e.g. adding notes or requirements from the IRB), if needed.
+Once the letter is generated, the IRB Office may notify the assigned Expedited reviewer (through committee messages in the electronic IRB submission and reporting system) if the letter needs to be reviewed for any clarification or feedback (e.g., adding notes or requirements from the IRB), if needed.
 The IRB member conducting the review may edit and publish the letter.

 The IRB Office Staff draft the letters for the initial reviews for the full board, which then should be reviewed by the Executive Director, Human research Protections and Quality Assurance (or designate), prior to going to a Vice-Chair.
 A Vice-Chair (or designate) will review and make any final edits that may be needed, before publishing the letter.
 If needed, Vice-Chair (or designate) may refer the letter to the IRB Chair (or designate) for final review and publication.
 An IRB Member or Executive Director writes and publishes all other letters.
-In general, two individuals should review a highly complex letter before publishing.